yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

 In IOTA, transactions must be sent to [IRI nodes](root://iri/0.1/introduction/overview.md).

 If you know the URL of an IRI node, you can send it a transaction.
-In this example we use the URL of an IRI node on the IOTA Devnet network and use the [`getNodeInfo()` method](https://github.com/iotaledger/iota.js/blob/next/api_reference.md#module_core.getNodeInfo) to check that the IRI node is online.
+In this example we use the URL of an IRI node on the IOTA Devnet network and use the [`getNodeInfo()`](https://github.com/iotaledger/iota.js/blob/next/api_reference.md#module_core.getNodeInfo) method to check that the IRI node is online.

 1. In the terminal, create a working directory called iota-example

     ```bash
-    mkdir iota-example && cd iota-example
+    mkdir iota-example
     ```

 2. Change into the iota-example directory and install the required Node.js libraries